ATaylorAerospace/Ion-Propulsion/README.md

 The project will be completed in several phases.

-**🛠The first phase** will involve the design of the gridded ion thruster itself.
+**🛠The first phase:** Will involve the design of the gridded ion thruster itself.
 This section will discuss the selection of the appropriate ion thruster geometry and the development of a detailed model of the gridded ion thruster.

-**🛠The second phase** will involve the design of the power supply for the gridden ion thruster.
+**🛠The second phase:** Will involve the design of the power supply for the gridden ion thruster.
 This section will discuss the selection of the appropriate power supply architecture and the development of a detailed model of the power supply.

-**🛠The third phase** will involve the design of the control system for the gridded ion thruster.
+**🛠The third phase:** Will involve the design of the control system for the gridded ion thruster.
 This section will discuss the selection of the appropriate control system architecture and the development of a detailed model of the control system.

 # 📝**Repository Structure**